RetinexDual: Retinex-based Dual Nature Approach for Generalized Ultra-High-Definition Image Restoration: Experiments

 \textbf{Ablation Studies on the Training Objective.} We report the results of seven experiments in Table \ref{tab:Ablation_Losses}, where the last experiment represents our full model without modifications.
 It was noticed that by removing the multi-level loss, there was a huge drop in performance in the model, which confirms its contribution.
 Among all experiments, experiment 7 records the highest PSNR and SSIM values, indicating the importance of having such a training objective function.

 \textbf{Ablation Studies of Key Contributions.} We conduct the key contributions ablation study in three parts, as shown in Table \ref{tab:Ablation_Archs_Contributions}.
 Each of our contributions is validated through multiple experiments that demonstrate its significance.
 The first set of experiments confirms the importance of having two different sub-networks to process the two components of the image.
 It can be noticed that even by using the more complex branch (SAMBA) for both components, the approach doesn't reach higher performance.
 The second set, on the other hand, demonstrates the effectiveness of using not only Mamba in the reflectance branch, but also having multiple scales of the feature maps inside it, which is confirmed by removing those parts.
 Finally, the results obtained by the third set support that correcting the illumination component in the frequency domain is fit-for-purpose.
-More explanation for the ablation is provided in the supplementary materials.